jlmc/hibernate-tunings/instrumentation/README.md

 ```

-That it.
+That is it.
 What we did was tell to Hibernate our class User has already been "instrumented" and we are giving the behavior we would like to have in the details attribute.

 ## What about for hibernate versions under 5.1.x?